-- ⊲SEEK - 3.
+- SEEK▶ - 3.
 Phone/mute: Press to mute the playing media.
 Press again to return to the playing media.

-4. Menu: Press to toggle through the following modes:
+- 4. Menu: Press to toggle through - the following modes:

 Treble: Press to adjust the treble setting.
-Use \triangle / ∇ / \triangleleft SEEK, SEEK \triangleright .
+Use \triangle / ∇ / \triangleleft SEEK, SEEK .

 Bass: Press to adjust the bass setting.
-Use \triangle / ∇ / \triangleleft SEEK, SEEK \triangleright .
+Use \triangle / ∇ / \triangleleft SEEK, SEEK .

 Balance: Press to adjust the audio between the left and right speakers.
-Use \triangle / ∇ / \triangleleft SEEK, SEEK \triangleright .

 Fade: Press to adjust the audio between the front and rear speakers.
-Use \triangle / \bigvee / \triangleleft SEEK, SEEK \triangleright .

 Speed sensitive volume: Radio volume automatically changes slightly with vehicle speed to compensate for road and wind noise.

-Press MENU to access and use \triangle / \bigvee / \triangleleft SEEK, SEEK \triangleright to adjust.
-Compression: Brings soft and loud CD passages together for a more consistent listening level.
+Use \triangle / ∇ / \triangleleft SEEK, SEEK \triangleright to adjust.

 Autoset: Allows you to set the strongest local radio stations without losing your original manually set preset stations for AM/FM1/FM2.

-Press MENU to access.
-Use \triangle / ∇ / \triangleleft SEEK, SEEK \triangleright to set.
+Use \triangle / ∇ / \triangleleft SEEK, SEEK \triangleright to turn on/off.

 When the six strongest stations are filled, the station stored in preset 1 will begin playing.
 If there are less than six strong stations, the system will store the last one in the remaining presets.

-Setting the clock: Press MENU until SELECT HOUR or SELECT MINUTE is displayed.
-Press \triangle / ∇ / \triangleleft SEEK, SEEK \triangleright to adjust the hours/minutes.
-5. Aux: Press to toggle between AUX \ FES/DVD and AUX modes.
+Setting the clock: Press until SELECT HOUR or SELECT MINS is displayed.
+Use \triangle / ∇ / \triangleleft SEEK, SEEK \triangleright to adjust the hours/minutes.

+5. Aux: Press to toggle between FES/DVD and AUX modes.
 If no auxiliary sources are available, NO AUX AUDIO will be displayed.

 6. Tape eject: Press to eject a tape.

 7. Text: This control currently not supported.

+8. Shuffle: Press to play CD tracks in random order on the selected CD.

+SHUFFLE 5

-8. Shuffle: Press to play CD tracks SHUFFLE in random order.
-9. Comp (Compression): In CD COMP mode, brings soft and loud CD passages together for a more consistent listening level.
+9. Compress (Compression): In CD mode, brings soft and loud CD passages together for a more consistent listening level.